EU AI Act Compliance Made Manageable

 Multi-Framework Coverage

-EU AI Act controls are cross-walked to TRAIGA (Texas), NIST AI RMF, ISO 42001, and HIPAA AI guidance.
-Complete one assessment, satisfy multiple frameworks simultaneously.
+EU AI Act controls are being cross-walked to TRAIGA (Texas), NIST AI RMF, ISO 42001, and HIPAA AI guidance.
+Document once and reuse that work as we add framework mappings.

 Incident Reporting & Post-Market Monitoring

 Log and track AI incidents with severity scoring.
-Risk Meridian generates incident reports aligned to EU AI Act Article 73 post-market monitoring requirements and national competent authority reporting.
+Risk Meridian will generate incident reports aligned to EU AI Act Article 73 post-market monitoring requirements and national competent authority reporting.

 EU AI Act — Frequently Asked Questions